improving-minnesota/react-redux-workshop/labs/lab-04-redux.md

-# Lab Four - Adding Flux to the Application
+# Lab Four - Adding Redux to the Application

 ## Checkout the Lab Branch
 - In a terminal: